bcarpent/CS513_PA1/README.md

 ### Debugging hints

 Here are some debugging tips.
-If you are still having trouble, ask a question on Piazza or see an instructor during office hours.
+If you are still having trouble, ask a question on Discord or see an instructor.

 * There are defined buffer size and queue length constants in the scaffolding code.
 Use them.
 If they are not defined in a particular file, you don't need